jts272/pp1-happy-bees-cafe/README.md

 - [Essentialism - The Disciplined Pursuit of Less](https://www.goodreads.com/book/show/18077875-essentialism) by Greg McKeown - Prior reading of this helped to keep the design process properly focussed
 - [Kevin Powell](https://www.youtube.com/kepowob) - My goto for CSS tutorials and exploring new possibilities
 - [Jimdo Blog](https://www.jimdo.com/blog/optimize-website-images-for-better-design-seo/) - A blog for web optimization.
 I found the linked example regarding images helpful
-- [Grace McKenna](https://github.com/gracemcken) - For letting me know that mobile-first design, grid, flexbox and Lighthouse were things that existed
+- [Grace McKenna](https://github.com/gracemcken) - For letting me know that mobile-first design, grid, flexbox and Lighthouse were things that existed :pray:
-- [Kera Cudmore](https://github.com/kera-cudmore) and [YatechDev](https://github.com/YatechDev) for their advice and inspiration on robust documentation
+- [Kera Cudmore](https://github.com/kera-cudmore) and [YatechDev](https://github.com/YatechDev) for their advice and inspiration on robust documentation :+1:

 [Return to top](#happy-bees-cafe-website)